trex-paxos/trex-paxos-jvm/README.md

 For example, in a key-value store, commands might be `put(k,v)`, `get(k)` or `remove(k)` operations.
 These commands form the "values" that must be applied consistently at each node in the cluster.

-The challenge is to make the stream of commands that are chosen at each server consistent when messages are lost and servers crash.
+The challenge is ensuring the consistency of the command stream across all servers when messages are lost and servers crash.

+### The Paxos Protocol

 Checkout the wiki post [Cluster Replication With Paxos for the Java Virtual Machine](https://github.com/trex-paxos/trex-paxos-jvm/wiki) for the full description of this implementation of [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).

-### The Paxos Protocol

 We must fix the same commands into the same command log stream index, known as a log slot, at each server: